 Can COVID-19 cause problems for a pregnancy?

-Will the Coronavirus Harm My fetus if I Get It?
+Will the Coronavirus harm my fetus if I'm sick?

-We are currently receiving requests for work excuses related to COVID-19.
-At present there are no specific recommendations related to pregnant women and work related to the risks of COVID-19 exposure.
-Therefore pregnant patients should observe the general recommendations for all employees who have the capabilities to work from home to do so.
-At present we cannot provide work excuses or short term disability for healthy patients.
-If you have had an known exposure to COVID-19 we can evaluate your situation for a recommendation for quarantine and provide a letter to that effect.
-Please use myChart for all of your non-urgent requests as we have staff working remotely to meet your needs.
+If you have had a known exposure to COVID-19 we can evaluate your situation for a recommendation for quarantine if needed.
+Please use myChart for all of your non-urgent questions.
 If you have submitted a myChart message or phone call please answer all calls, including those listed as unavailable or blocked, as many of our staff are calling from outside our office.